yasfatft/SimpleGeneticAlgorithm/README.md

 # Simple Genetic Algorithm
-here it is a simple genetic algorithm that was implemented by myself
+Here it is a simple genetic algorithm that was implemented by myself.
 ## what it can do?
 the algorithm make random population and then in lots of generations try to reach a special string the number of population,generation and result string can be changed by yourself...